-Comprehensive loss
+Comprehensive income (loss)

-Comprehensive loss is defined as the changes in equity of the Group during a period from transactions and other events and circumstances excluding transactions resulting from investments by shareholders and distributions to shareholders.
-Accumulated other comprehensive loss of the Group includes foreign currency translation adjustments.
+Comprehensive income (loss) is defined as the changes in equity of the Group during a period from transactions and other events and circumstances excluding transactions resulting from investments by shareholders and distributions to shareholders.
+Accumulated other comprehensive income (loss) of the Group includes foreign currency translation adjustments.